MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-manifest-preview.md

 After scaffolding, there will be two manifest template files under `templates/appPackage` folder.

-- `manifest.local.template.json` - local debug teams app
+- `manifest.local.template.json` - local debug teams app.
-- `manifest.remote.template.json` - shared between all remote environments
+- `manifest.remote.template.json` - shared between all remote environments.

 These template files containing some placeholders, and the actual values from Teams Toolkit will be resolved in files under `.fx/configs` and `.fx/states`.